daronphang/coding_resources/javascript/react/basics.md

 ```

 ## States:
 Needed if changes in data are reflected in UI.
 React will re-evaulate the component in which the state was registered.
 Separated on per component basis.
 Can be used to store values.
 Can have multiple states in single component.
+For updating states that are dependent on previous states, pass a function into the state function.

 ## Listening to User Input:
 Use onChange().